wsheehan/cryptopi/README.md

 **Insert finished product here**

 Please note that mining with a Raspberry Pi alone (without having additionally systems set up through a pool as we do) will likely never result in any profits.
 This is first and foremost an educational project.
+The advantages of using a Pi is that we can always have it turned on devoting processing power to mining and that we can attach a miniature LCD display that is always displaying information about the mining process.
+Additionally, since the Pi has built in Wifi it would be possible to attach a portable power supply and take the Pi around to show off how cool the LCD display is!

 So with that in mind let's get started!